 Overall fiscal balance in percent of GDP

-Annual broad money (M2) growth accelerated to 26% at the end of August 2021, after registering a growth of 21% in July 2021.
-This was primarily driven by an increase in quasi money, owing to a substantial increase in foreign currency denominated transferable deposits and national currency denominated other deposits.
-Similarly, narrow money observed a notable growth owing to an increase in transferable deposits.
+Annual broad money growth rate slightly decelerated to 20% at the end of May 2022, after registering a growth of 21% in April 2022.
+This growth was primarily driven by an increase in quasi money, owing to a substantial increase in transferable deposits (denominated in foreign currency) as well as other deposits.
+Similarly, narrow money registered a notable growth due to a rise in transferable deposits.

 Credit to private sector